department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 - All of the above steps should be run on any code that is changed before it is merged into the 'master version'
 - This can be quite time consuming:
-  - download the code > load up R > run test tests > see if they pass > repeat as needed
+  - get the code ➡️ load up R ➡️ run test tests ➡️ see if they pass ➡️ repeat as needed 🔁
 - CI/CD tools aim to do this for you and most of them plugin to to GitHub.
   - For example, you can [setup rules](https://help.github.com/articles/about-protected-branches/), that all tests must pass before code can be added into the master version.
 - You can also use them to check if your package will work with new versions of packages and R